 Faster, Higher, Stronger: Georgetown Olympians

 Edmund Minihan was one of three Georgetown sprinters selected to compete in the Paris Games.
 Only seventeen years old in 1900, he had studied at Seton Hall and Fordham College before entering the Prep School.
-At the Olympics, he finished third in the 60 meters dash and won the 100 meters handicap race, becoming the first Hoya to win an Olympic gold medal.
+At the Olympics, he finished tied for third in the 60 meters dash but missed out on the bronze medal and won the 100 meters handicap race, a non-medal event.
 After leaving Georgetown, he was on the pitching rosters of the New York Giants and the Cincinnati Reds.

 This program was brought back from 1900 Paris Games.
 Interestingly, it does not actually contain the word “Olympic.”
 The Games were greatly overshadowed by the World Exhibition, also held in Paris that summer.
 The French Government wrested control of the Games from Baron Pierre de Coubertin, founder of the modern Olympics and president of the International Olympic Committee, but took few steps to market them and put little effort into planning or organization.

 One of the greatest all-round athletes to represent the University, LeGendre was the mainstay of the Georgetown track team during his undergraduate years.
 In 1920, he was the National Pentathlon Champion.
 He also accumulated the largest points total in the pentathlon at the Inter-Allied Athletic Games held in Paris at the end of World War I. In March 1920, he broke his foot but still qualified for the pentathlon and decathlon at the Olympic tryouts.
 At the Games, he finished fourth in the pentathlon despite that fact that his foot was not fully healed.
 LeGendre returned to compete in the 1924 Olympics.